iam-peekay/personal-website/content/posts/2019-10-28-how-do-you-stay-motivated.md

   To be better.
 But they lack the motivation to do so.
 As a result, they end up living a life where they know that they have "potential" but chose to never pursue it.
 It leads to a mediocre life, at best.

+  So how does one gain motivation and not become mediocre?
 category: Life
 tags:
   - life